 Support that is restricted by the donor is reported as an increase in donor restricted net assets, depending on the nature of the restriction.
-When the restriction expires, net assets are reclassified to unrestricted net assets.
+When the restriction expires, net assets are reclassified to net assets without donor restriction.

 Merchandise Sales Revenue